 People interested in presenting a paper at the symposium are requested to submit an abstract (200-250 words, title 12 words max, plus five key words) and a 50-word bio-note.
-Abstracts are to be uploaded here by 15 November 2015.
+Abstracts are to be uploaded here (link no longer active) by 15 November 2015.
 These will be evaluated on the basis of relevance to the Symposium theme and originality of approach, and may be accepted as parallel papers, workshops, demonstrations, posters or colloquia.
 Notification of acceptance will be given by 15 January 2016.

 |Deadline for abstract submission||15 November 2015|